 The effects of the coronavirus have heavily hit the mortgage market and it’s still recovering.
 The whole economy has been affected; The impact has impacted everyone differently in some way or another.

-At the moment, lenders are only offering 90% mortgages (10% deposit), which can prove quite expensive, particularly to First Time Buyers looking to purchase a property in Manchester.
+At the moment, lenders are only offering 90% mortgages (10% deposit), which can prove quite expensive, particularly to First Time Buyers in Manchester looking to purchase a property in Manchester.

 There are ways, to get onto the property ladder with a 5% deposit.
-With our help, we thought that it would be within your best interests to explain to you how this can get achieved using the Help to Buy Equity Loan or the Shared Ownership scheme:
+With our help, we thought that it would be within your best interests to explain to you how this can get achieved using the Help to Buy in Manchester or looking into Shared Ownership:

 The Shared Ownership scheme can also benefit you get onto the property ladder with a 5% deposit.
 This scheme lets you purchase a percentage of your mortgage and then pay the rest on rent.